Charles Kinsey: Later career and death

 After serving in the Congress, Kinsey continued to work in the paper industry.
 He then became a judge, serving as judge of the New Jersey Court of Common Pleas and of the orphans’ court of Bergen County, New Jersey from 1830 to 1845.

+Death and burial

 He died in New Prospect, New Jersey on June 25, 1849 and is buried in Union Cemetery, near New Prospect.